TrigenSoftware/simple-release-tools/packages/core/README.md

 [coverage]: https://coveralls.io/repos/github/TrigenSoftware/simple-release/badge.svg?branch=main
 [coverage-url]: https://coveralls.io/github/TrigenSoftware/simple-release?branch=main

-A simple tool to release projects with monorepo support.
+A simple tool to automate version bumps, changelogs, and releases using [Conventional Commits](https://conventionalcommits.org).

+- 📄 Uses [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) to parse commits, determine the next version, and generate a changelog.
+- 🗂️ Supports monorepos and can release multiple packages in a single run.
+- 🧩 Flexible and extensible with custom addons for different project types.
+- 🚀 Has [GitHub Action](https://github.com/TrigenSoftware/simple-release-action) to automate releases in CI/CD pipelines.

 <hr />
 <a href="#install">Install</a>